Established in 1957, the Department of Nuclear Engineering is one of the oldest and most prestigious programs in the United States.

 East Tennessee may have the largest concentration of nuclear industry anywhere in the world and is therefore an ideal place to come for nuclear education.
 View a map with area company contact information.

-Watch a short video of Department of Energy Secretary Rick Perry explaining the importance of nuclear engineering for the future of American energy policy at the IFNEC 2019 Week and Global Ministerial Conference.
+Watch a short video of former Department of Energy Secretary Rick Perry explaining the importance of nuclear engineering for the future of American energy policy at the IFNEC 2019 Week and Global Ministerial Conference.

 Our graduate program is consistently ranked as one of the top in the nation by U.S. News and World Report.